Port Washington Watershed Biodiversity Coalition

 A Watershed Approach to Collaboration

-Maintaining the connectivity of freshwater, terrestrial, and marine environments is of critical importance to biogeochemical cycling and the overall functioning of ecosystems.
+The Coalition tackles watershed-level land-use changes that integrally impact both biodiversity as well as the health and quality of hydrological systems that govern the quality, quantity, timing, and movement of water across the region and into the Long Island Sound.
 Biodiversity enhances the ability of ecosystems to slow water runoff and flooding, filter pollutants, stabilize soils, and serve as habitats and nurseries for aquatic and marine life.
 When these systems are degraded or disconnected, water quality declines, flooding risks increase, and both human and ecological communities become more vulnerable.

-To help tackle these problems, the Coalition is coordinating with the New York State Department of Environmental Conservation (NYS DEC) to develop a pilot project using locally sourced kelp as a soil amendment to fertilize golf courses, thereby reducing nutrient loading from golf courses into Manhasset Bay.
-In addition, the Coalition is working with Transition Town Port Washington and other community groups to establish oyster reefs around Manhasset Bay with the Billion Oyster Project.
+To help tackle these problems, the Coalition is coordinating with the Long Island Sound Partnership’s work groups including Sustainable and Resilient Communities, Thriving Habitats and Abundant Wildlife, and the Community Advisory Council.
+The Coalition is working with the New York State Department of Environmental Conservation (NYS DEC) to develop a pilot project using locally sourced kelp as a soil amendment to fertilize golf courses, thereby reducing nutrient loading from golf courses into Manhasset Bay.
+In addition, Transition Town Port Washington is oyster gardening in Manhasset Bay with the Billion Oyster Project (see Transition Town Port Washington’s Oyster Initiative Here).

 The Flagship and Umbrella Species that Connects Us: The Monarch Butterfly

-The mystery of Monarch migration from Canada to Mexico each year—four generations removed—returning to the very same and remote oyamel fir forests where their great-great-grandparents departed nine months earlier continues to confound scientists and laypersons alike.
+Every year, Monarchs migrate from Mexico to as far as Canada —- a four generation journey—always with the overwintering population returning to the very same and remote oyamel fir forests where their great-great-grandparents departed nine months earlier confounds scientists and laypersons alike.
 The Monarch remains one of nature’s most powerful reminders of both the fragility of life and how little we truly understand about the living world.

-Monarch butterfly and bee nectaring on butterflyweed (Asclepias tuberosa), a type milkweed
+Monarch butterfly and bee nectaring on butterflyweed (Asclepias tuberosa)

 Recent Panel Discussions and Presentations